tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloInner = context.Open("", ClientEncryptedCH.encrypted_ch)
 echo_nonce = context.Export("tls13-echo-hrr-nonce", 16)
 ~~~

+[[OPEN ISSUE: Should we be using the PSK input or the info input?
+On the one hand, the requirements on info seem weaker, but maybe
+actually this needs to be secret?
+Analysis needed.]]

 [[OPEN ISSUE: This, along with trial decryption is
 pretty gross.
 It would just be a lot easier if we were willing to